Neighbours and Sussex Police have voiced their opposition to plans to convert a shop into a wine bar.

 Panel member councillor Jackie O’Quinn said from her experience on licensing panels, wine bar clientele is usually older.

-Mr Thoroghgood confirmed cocaine use is more widespread among office workers, not the “younger crowd”.
+Mr Thorogood confirmed cocaine use is more widespread among office workers, not the “younger crowd”.

 Licensing consultant Steve Wright, working on behalf of Mr Strafford, told the panel there are no issues with his café bar Bungaroosh in Preston Road, Brighton.

-But Mr Thoroghgood said it is difficult to compare because it is a restaurant when food is available, whereas the Blatchington Road business would be a bar.
+But Mr Thorogood said it is difficult to compare because it is a restaurant when food is available, whereas the Blatchington Road business would be a bar.

 Mr Stafford said he aims to attract a high-class customer looking for something upmarket.